Japanese Patterns of Design

 Photo by Justin Ziadeh on Unsplash

-In the old days, the villagers were afraid of an ogre that lived deep in the mountains.
-The villagers threw roasted beans at the ogres to drive them away.
+In the old days, the villagers feared an ogre living deep in the mountains.
+To drive them away, they threw roasted beans at the ogres.

 Four Seasons and Festivals: Shinto Rituals

-We can divide Japan’s climate roughly into four seasons, and people have held festivals in accordance with these four seasons since ancient times.
+Japan’s climate can roughly be divided into four seasons, and people have held festivals according to these four seasons since ancient times.

 From the beginning of the year to spring, people hold festivals to pray for good fortune in the coming year.